Bénin TV: Bénin TV

 On 6 April 2025, in line with the renaming of the corporation from ORTB to SRTB, the channel was renamed Bénin TV, introducing a new look and a new schedule.

+In the early hours of 7 December 2025, elements of the Benin Armed Forces reportedly seized the national broadcaster, delivering a speech on the channel about the removal of the president.
+The attempt at launching a coup d'état was foiled by the late morning.